See caption

 Wikimedia Commons

-The Eleanor crosses were a series of twelve tall and lavishly decorated stone monuments topped with a cross, built in a line down part of the east of England.
+The Eleanor crosses are a series of twelve tall and lavishly decorated stone monuments topped with a cross, built in a line down part of the east of England.
 King Edward I had them erected between 1291 and about 1295 in memory of his wife Eleanor of Castile, who died in November 1290 at Harby in Nottinghamshire, while the King and Queen were on their way to Scotland.
 The crosses were erected in each of the nightly resting places along the route taken when her body was transported to London.
 They stood at Lincoln, Grantham and Stamford, all in Lincolnshire; Geddington and Hardingstone in Northamptonshire; Stony Stratford in Buckinghamshire; Woburn and Dunstable in Bedfordshire; St Albans and Waltham (now Waltham Cross) in Hertfordshire; Cheapside in London; and Charing (now Charing Cross) in Westminster.
 Three – those at Geddington, Hardingstone and Waltham Cross – have survived more or less intact, but the other nine, except for a few fragments, are lost.

 The largest and most ornate of the twelve was Charing Cross, a few hundred metres north of Westminster Abbey.[1][2]
 It was ordered to be taken down by Parliament in 1643, and was eventually demolished in 1647.[3]
 In 1675 an equestrian statue of King Charles I by Hubert Le Sueur was installed on the site of the cross, where it remains today.[4]
 The cross now at Charing Cross station is a replica of the original Eleanor cross, and was erected by the London, Chatham & Dover Railway Company in 1863.[5]